& Construction /

 Documentation tools, such as Autodesk Revit and Bluebeam enable us to communicate the modeled and coordinated elements in a familiar 2D format as expected by construction professionals.
 Dimensions and annotations are used to provide detailed shop drawings that give installation instructions to construction professionals in the field as well as in prefabrication shops.
 These documentation tools also offer the ability to quantify scope elements, which assist in more accurate planning and procurement of materials for installation.

 Why do you need VDC?

 As the complexity of construction projects increase and build time's decrease, virtual construction has become a necessary tool to get the job done.
-VDC provides an opportunity to begin the installation of a construction project in a virtual environment before the first labor hour has been clocked on the jobsite.
-The opportunity to make changes within a virtual environment drastically reduces change orders on a jobsite.
-This allows the team to better plan for “just-in-time” installations as well as better manage the overall safety of work practices in a project.
+VDC provides an opportunity to begin the installation of a construction project in a virtual environment before the first labor hour has been clocked on the job site.
+The opportunity to make changes within a virtual environment drastically reduces change orders on a job site.
+This allows the team to better plan for “just-in-time” installations and better manage the overall safety of work practices in a project.

 Another advantage of a virtually designed project is the delivery of an “as-built” model at the conclusion of a project provided to the Customer/Owner.
 In a typical project, a 2D set of as-built plans is provided.
 With a virtual construction project, a 3D model is provided of the project that can also include data associated with installed equipment.

 Virtual construction has been shown to reduce installation costs as well as result in fewer change orders on a jobsite, also eliminating future

 un-anticipated costs.
 Prefabrication techniques, such as building in a controlled environment, have also shown to reduce costs as well as provide safer construction methods and reduced labor hours on the jobsite.